NEW: "We're hoping that these protests and demonstrations will be peaceful. We know they are coming," says Chicago pastor

 Authorities said in April that a joint investigation into McDonald’s death would be conducted by federal and state authorities, spearheaded by the Chicago branch of the FBI.

-> CNN reached out to the U.S. attorney's office investigating the case, which said it had nothing new to report since the April announcement.
+CNN reached out to the U.S. attorney’s office investigating the case, who said they had nothing new to report since the April announcement.

-> The Cook County State Attorney’s office would not comment to CNN.
+The Cook County State Attorney’s office would not comment to CNN.

 Herbert, Van Dyke’s attorney, would not speak with CNN about which authorities are investigating the shooting.